jkyl/conv_reverb/README.md

-# WIRE - Web Interfaced Reverb Engine
+# ---WIRE--- Web Interfaced Reverb Engine

-A Web interfaced sound engine.
+A Web interfaced reverb engine.
 Part of an ongoing project for CMSC 12200 at the Univerity of Chicago.

 ## How to run